txzhao/Model-Control-RCV/progress_log.md

   - We started trying to find the inputs and outputs.
 The following graph illustrates the variabes.
   ![MPC Inputs/Outputs](https://github.com/txzhao/Model-Control-RCV/blob/master/pic/MPCInputOutput.jpg)
   <a name="solved_issue_2"></a>
   - Looked into the rviz-not-popping-up issue.
-The reason for it comes as: in the launch file *rcv_sim.launch*, line 34-36 are commented out.
-So the rviz package and window will not be started.
+The reason for it comes as: in the launch file [*rcv_sim.launch*](https://github.com/ecward/car_demo/blob/new_car_model/car_demo/launch/rcv_sim.launch), line 34-36 are commented out.
+That's why the rviz window is not started.
 - **next move:**
   - Understand the input/output variables, such as what are their units.
   - Verify plan.